 CAN payload data in the transmit direction.
-Depending on requirements, the 8 payload data bytes of a telegram can be used as 8 individual bytes, 4 word or 2 long data points.
+The 8 payload data bytes for a telegram can be used as data points with 8 individual bytes, 4 words or 2 longs as needed.

-Data type Values Description USINT 0 to 255 Transmitted CAN payload data as bytes UINT 0 to 65535 Transmitted CAN payload data as word UDINT 0 to 4,294,967,295 Transmitted CAN payload data as long
+Data type Value Description USINT 0 to 255 CAN payload data transmitted as bytes UINT 0 to 65,535 CAN payload data transmitted as words UDINT 0 to 4.294.967.295 CAN payload data transmitted as longs